T. B. Stamps

 T. B. Stamps (March 10, 1846 - November 27, 1898) was a businessman, coroner, and newspaper editor who served in the Louisiana House of Representatives and Louisiana State Senate during the Reconstruction era.

 Early life

 Stamps was born March 10, 1846, in Monticello, Mississippi.

 He was a well known businessman in Southern Louisiana and was a commission merchant and cotton factor in Jefferson Parish, Louisiana.

 Career

 He was a delegate to the 1870 Republican State Convention representing Jefferson Parish and was selected to be on the State Central Committee serving on the sub-executive committee.

 Stamps was elected to the Louisiana House of Representatives and served from 1870 until 1872.
 He was then elected to the Louisiana State Senate and served from 1872 until 1880.
-During his senatorial service he was a member of many committees and in his last year he was appointed to the Cresent City Police, Apportionment, Penitentiary, Corporations and Parochial Affairs and Public Lands and Levees committees.
+During his senatorial service he was a member of many committees and in his last year he was appointed to the Crescent City Police, Apportionment, Penitentiary, Corporations and Parochial Affairs and Public Lands and Levees committees.